nwaywood/dotfiles/readme.md

 # Dotfiles

-This repo is a collection of my Neovim, tmux, zsh and atom configurations.
+This repo is a collection of my Neovim, tmux, zsh, etc. configurations.
 This dotfile project is heavily inspired by [Nick Nisi's dotfile project](https://github.com/nicknisi/dotfiles).
 See his talk [vim + tmux - OMG!](https://www.youtube.com/watch?v=5r6yzFEXajQ) if you want to be inspired.

 ## Install